-MGMT 675 Nonprofit Management
+MGMT 675 Nonprofit Management 3.00

 Students learn key topics and trends in the nonprofit sector, along with the fields of social entrepreneurship, governing boards, philanthropy, earned income strategies, advocacy, lobbying, fundraising and leadership, which are the building blocks for the administration of not-for-profit organizations.
 Through classic and current, domestic and international cases, students review and assess how management theory and practice apply in this fast-growing sector of the economy.
 A service-learning team project gives students practical experience.
-Prerequisite: MGMT 320 or 500 or 521.
+Prerequisite: MGMT 521 or permission of the MBA Director.
 Offered as needed.